thibautflottat/molly/README.md

 A reader for the Gromacs [xtc file format][xtc] implemented in pure Rust.

-_molly_ tries to decompress and read the minimal number of bytes.
+_molly_ tries to decompress and read the minimal number of bytes from disk.
 To this end, the library features extensive selection methods for **frames** within a trajectory and **atoms** within each frame.
-This selection allows for some exciting optimizations.
-Only the necessary positions are decompressed.
+This selection allows for some exciting optimizations&mdash;only the necessary positions are decompressed.
-Similarly, there are circumstances under which only a limited number of compressed bytes are read in the first place.
+Similarly, there are cases where only a limited number of compressed bytes are read in the first place.
 This is particularly powerful in applications where a subset of positions at the top-end of the frame is selected in a large trajectory.
 Such buffered reading can be very beneficial when disk read speed is particularly poor, such as over networked file storage.

 For convenient use in existing analysis tools, _molly_ exposes a set of bindings that allow access to its functions from Python.